A determined cervical cancer patient

 I am a cervical cancer survivor, still working towards the goal to be “cancer-free” after the past 3 difficult and challenging years.
 In March 2015 I had an all clear PET scan that had me feeling like I could move forward and leave the daily thoughts of cancer behind for once.
 But, not 3 months later, during my most recent PET scan in May 2015, a new cancerous lymph node was found.
 I am now facing another recurrence of my cervical cancer, which is scary, frustrating, and makes me mad!

-12 years ago, when I was only 17 years old, I got my first abnormal Pap result and tested positive for HPV.
+12 years ago, when I was only 17 years old, I got my first abnormal Pap test result and tested positive for HPV.
 It was the beginning of my senior year in high school.
 I did not know the relationship between HPV and cervical cancer, and that a persistent HPV infection can lead to cervical cancer.
 I didn’t even know at that time that an abnormal Pap could be a sign of cervical cancer.
 I had not been educated that certain types of HPV, namely HPV 16 and 18, put you at a higher risk to develop cervical cancer.
 My doctor simply said it is something that happens and that abnormal Pap tests can be normal and hereditary.
-He never mentioned the risk of cervical cancer.
+He never mentioned the risk of cervical cancer from high-risk HPV.
 My doctor further assured me that most people are able to clear their HPV infection on their own, and that we would just need to monitor me more closely.
 So with some frequency and often more than once a year, I had repeat Pap testing.
 Some results came back normal and some did not, right up until I was diagnosed with cervical cancer at age 27.

 My Journey to Diagnosis